NVentimiglia/Unity3d-Databinding-Mvvm-Mvc/README.md

 - Bind to monobehaviours and plain CLR objects (wont have change notification)

-- Foundation.Databinding.Model is a dll, so you can place your game model in a class library
+- Foundation.Databinding.Model is a dll, so you can place your game model in a class library (not necessary)

 - Bind to methods, fields, properties or coroutines

 - Uses IObservableModel interface instead of IPropertyNotifyChange.
 IObservableModel includes the changed value along side the changed property name as to prevent an additional reflection call.
+- Supports INotifyPropertyChange for quickly converting old projects to unity.

 ## Platforms
 Desktop, Webplayer, Android, iOS, Windows Store